drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** <br>
 **Fullscreen Parameter:** <br>

-For this emulator to work in 'Simple Launcher' you need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany).<br>
+For this emulator to work in 'Simple Launcher', you need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany).<br>
 'Simple Launcher' has logic to mount XISO files into a virtual drive on Window and then load the file default.exe.<br>
+For the logic to work; the 'Emulator Name' needs to have the word 'Cxbx' in it.<br>

-The ISO file needs to be formated in XISO format, as the original XBOX discs.
+The ISO file needs to be formated in XISO format, as the original XBOX discs.<br>
 You can find a tool in the 'Simple Launcher' tools menu that can convert ISO to XISO format.

 ## Microsoft Xbox 360